zactobias44/zactobias44.github.io/_posts/2024-08-21-pooling-and-first-two-steps-of-kit.md

 Going to lunch now.
 EXO is incubating now on a 50 min program.
 When I return I will proceed to second strand synthesis and then do another bead clean and quantification.
 At that point it will be safe to store at -20 C until next week when I return.
 Then I'll do tagmentation and amplification.

+After lunch, finished EXO and moved onto SSS.
+The tube got crumpled in the thermocycler, but I was able to salvage the pool, thank god.
+Using strip tubes now.

+Finished SSS now doing bead clean.
+Will Qubit shortly.

+3.07 ng/ul!
+So we have 18 ul of cDNA left, that puts us at 55.26 ng.
+We can only use up to 15ul in the next step, so that's 46.05 ng.
+The maximum it wants is 20ng for tagmentation, so we just need to use 6.5 ul (19.955 ng).
+We'll add that to 4ul TAB, 3ul TE, and 6.5ul of water, for a 20ul rxn volume.

+I will start tagmentation on Tuesday!